Cnly/Crafter/README.md

 configs
 ---
-The configs framework lets you create and deal with config file or data file easily
+The configs framework
+* create and deal with config file or data file easily

 e.g.
 ```java